 Although the Group has determined that the majority of the inputs used to value its derivatives fall within Level 2 of the fair value hierarchy, the credit valuation adjustments associated with its derivatives utilize Level 3 inputs, such as estimates of current credit spreads to evaluate the likelihood of default by itself and its counterparties.
-For the years ended December 31, 2024 and 2023, the Group assessed the significance of the impact of the credit valuation adjustments on the overall valuation of its derivative positions and determined that the credit valuation adjustments are not significant to the overall valuation of its derivatives.
+For the years ended December 31, 2024 and 2023, the Group assessed the significance of the impact of the credit valuation adjustments and determined that the credit valuation adjustments are not significant to the overall valuation of its derivatives.